 As discussed above, detox diets rarely identify the specific toxins they aim to remove.
 According to Healthline, the mechanisms by which they work are also unclear.
 In fact, there is little to no evidence that detox diets can remove any toxins from your body.

-Furthermore, your body is capable of cleansing itself by utilizing the liver as the primary detoxification organ, and through the elimination of stool, urine, breath, and sweat.
+Furthermore, your body is capable of cleansing itself by utilizing the liver as the primary detoxification organ, and through the elimination of stool, urine, breath and sweat.

 The liver initiates this process by transforming the toxic substances to a less harmful form, then ensures that the substance is eliminated from the body by way of the lungs, skin, kidneys and/or digestive system.

-However, there are a few chemicals that may not be as easily removed by these processes, which can include persistent organic pollutants (POPs), phthalates, bisphenol A (BPA) found in plastics, and heavy metals.
+However, there are a few chemicals that may not be as easily removed by these processes, which can include persistent organic pollutants (POPs), phthalates, bisphenol A (BPA) found in plastics and heavy metals.

-These materials tend to accumulate in fat tissue or blood, and can take years for your body to eliminate.
+These materials tend to accumulate in fat tissue or blood and can take years for your body to eliminate.
 However, as we have gained an increased awareness about the harm that these compounds cause, many of these materials have been removed or limited in commercial products produced today.
 That being said, there is little evidence that detox diets help eliminate any of these compounds.

 How effective are these diets?

-However, this improvement in well-being may simply be due to the elimination of processed foods, alcohol, and other unhealthy substances from their diets.
-They may also be receiving the nutrients, vitamins, and minerals that they were lacking before, thus resulting in feeling better.
+Some people report feeling more focused and energetic during and after detox diets.
+However, this improvement in well-being may simply be due to the elimination of processed foods, alcohol and other unhealthy substances from their diets.
+They may also be receiving the nutrients, vitamins and minerals that they were lacking before, thus resulting in feeling better.

 Effects on weight loss